 - Australian Disability Enterprise on the Department of Social Services website

-- New Business Assistance with NEIS on the Department of Jobs and Small Business website.
+- New Business Assistance with NEIS on the Department of Employment, Skills, Small and Family Business.

 When you're self employed

 You may still meet the work test if you're self employed.

 You can include your hours of work, even if the business doesn't generate any income.
 This is provided you're undertaking the work for financial reward or gain.

 - providing goods and services for hire or reward

 - carrying on a business, including as a partnership or enterprise

 - working for a trust operating as a business.